 How old should my puppy be?

 Puppies should be between 6 and 12 weeks of age and have had their first vaccination.
 This is the optimal time for training and ensures all puppies in the class are socialised in a safe environment which is appropriate for their age and size.
 If your puppy is older than 13 weeks then you can register for Vetwest Dog Training.
 Find out more information here or call us on 9404 1134.

 What do I need to bring to class?

-Please bring a lead to class, your puppy should also be suitably fitted with a collar.
+Please bring a lead to class and your puppy should also be suitably fitted with a collar.
 We don't recommend the use of a harness for puppy school.
 If your puppy was not vaccinated at a Vetwest Animal Hospital please bring your puppy's current vaccination record.

 Should I feed my puppy before class?